rmalave/00-SMACSS/README.md

 After that, follow the instructions below to fork and clone this repository, and then spend about 45 minutes working in the starter code.

-1. Fork and then clone the repository from the link provided by the instructor in Slack into your `~/codefellows/301` directory, and navigate into that repo.
+1. Fork and then clone this repository into your `~/codefellows/301` directory, and navigate into that repo.
 2. Create a new branch using your name: `git checkout -b firstname-lastname`
 3. Create a copy of the `starter-code` directory with the copy's name being the your first name and last name (`cp -r starter-code firstname-lastname`) and navigate into that directory (ex: `cd sam-hamm`).
 4. Start by reading through the HTML and CSS files to see how they are interconnected.